2021 Report: 14 Employee Engagement Trends and Forecasts Every Manager Needs to Know

 Embracing Diversity and Inclusion Will No Longer Be Enough — It Must Be Woven Into the Fabric of an Organization

-It’s clear now that diversity and inclusion in the workplace is going to become a more important aspect of employee engagement as time goes on, and that means the magnifying glass is going to be held closer to organizations who preach diversity and inclusion, but cannot provide associated results.
-In 2021, you’ll see that the most successfully diverse and inclusive organizations will be the ones who take a holistic approach and build it directly into their culture.
+It’s clear now that diversity and inclusion in the workplace is going to become a more important aspect of employee engagement as time goes on, and that means the magnifying glass is going to be held closer to organizations that preach diversity and inclusion, but cannot provide associated results.
+In 2021, you’ll see that the most successfully diverse and inclusive organizations will be the ones that take a holistic approach and build it directly into their culture.

 One way companies are doing this is by “social listening” or following the conversations being had about them on social media in order to get a perspective that isn’t necessarily evident in the results of an employee survey.
 The idea of taking in a broad range of perspectives as a means of correction and self-reflection is a basic tenet of diversity and inclusion.
 Although social media chatter is subjective, it is a great way to step outside your organization and look inward.